 Have we done any of those things?
 Recently?
 Consistently?

 People will not notice when you skip the ham sandwich or order your salad without bacon – but they will take notice of how you treat your waitress, or how generous you are with your tip.
-People will not care that you don’t go out shopping on Sabbath, but they will notice whether you are considerate or rude to the cashiers, or allow them the preferred parking space you could have taken or wave them ahead of you in line, or even if you pick up some trash someone has left behind and throw it away.
+People will not care that you don’t go out shopping on Sabbath, but they will notice whether you are considerate or rude to the cashiers, or allow others the preferred parking space you could have taken or wave them ahead of you in line, or even if you pick up some trash someone has left behind and throw it away.
 People notice when you are different from the rest, not because you do “strange” things, but because you do “good” things.

 You shall put this altar in front of the veil that is near the ark of the testimony, in front of the mercy seat that is over the ark of the testimony, where I will meet with you.
 Aaron shall burn fragrant incense on it; he shall burn it every morning when he trims the lamps.
 When Aaron trims the lamps at twilight, he shall burn incense (Exodus 30:6-8).